mischamol/MoodeAudio-1.83-LCD/README.md

 You can place this files under /var/local/www/commandw/ and enable the lcd updater in moodeaudio under 'configure' -> 'Periphals.
 However, lcd_updater.py is replaced by a stub after every update, so keep a backup somewhere else.
 Also use een systemd watcher on spotmeta.txt to include spotify metadata

-Alternatively use een systemd watcher on both currentsong.txt and spotmeta.txt and place this repo in your home folder, which is left untouched during update.
+Alternatively don't enable the lcd_updater in MoodeAudio and use een systemd watcher on both currentsong.txt and spotmeta.txt and place this repo in your home folder, which is left untouched during update.

 Remember to sudo chmod -R 777 lcd.